How do I apply for the experienced police officer recruitment

 You must complete the PARE within four minutes—the minimum standard for experienced police officers.
 It’s important to complete the PARE as quickly as possible, as not all candidates who meet minimum standard will proceed to the next stage.

-You’ll be given a pre-employment polygraph booklet [PDF] to complete and return to Human Resources.
+You’ll be given a pre-employment background & security screening booklet to complete and return to Human Resources.
 Human Resources will review your booklet and decide if you are suitable for the position.

 You’ll participate in a competency-based panel interview.
 The interview is designed to allow you to draw on examples from your work or life experience to demonstrate that you possess the necessary competencies to be a Halifax Regional Police Officer.